Sign In / Sign Out

 - ASU Home

 - Colleges and Schools

 - Map and Locations

-Jada Lindblom is a second year doctoral student in the School of Community Resources and Development.
+Jada Lindblom is a doctoral candidate in the School of Community Resources and Development.
 She received her bachelor of arts degree in environmental studies from Scripps College and went on to work several years as an outdoor guide and educator in Alaska, Hawaii, and other western states.
 She completed her Master of Science degree in Parks, Recreation and Tourism in 2013 at the University of Utah, focusing on Sustainable Tourism.
 She has broad experience working in the nonprofit sector, including managing a legal education association and most recently, promoting the preservation and adaptive use of historic buildings.
 Her rural New England upbringing has continually inspired and informed her interests in conservation, land use planning, and place attachment.
 Jada's current interests focus on the effects of tourism on host communities in post-war and post-disaster regions.
-Jada is currently a research assistant at Arizona State University’s Center for Sustainable Tourism.
-She can be reached at Jada.Lindblom@asu.edu.
+Jada is currently a research assistant at Arizona State University’s Center for Sustainable Tourism and an instructor in the School of Community Resources and Development's Tourism Development and Management program.
+She can be reached at Jada.Lindblom@asu.edu

-Maya Azzi is Rural Program Coordinator for Local First Arizona.
-She received her Master's of Science in Community Resources and Development in May 2017 with a focus in sustainable tourism development.
+Maya Azzi, M.S. received her Master's of Science in Community Resources and Development in May 2017 with a focus in sustainable tourism development.
 Her thesis investigated mindfulness and traveler intention in regards to sustainable tourism, focusing on Sedona, Arizona.
 Her undergraduate degree was in environmental biology at Radford University.
-You can reach her at firstname.lastname@example.org.
+Upon graduating, Maya served as Rural Program Coordinator for Local First Arizona before moving to Tucson to work for University of Arizona's Science, Engineering, and Math Scholars (ASEMS) program.
+You can reach her at email@example.com.

 Are you interested in joining the CST?